-In connection with a private placement offering of the Company's common stock, par value \$0.001 per share in 2014, the Company issued warrants as compensation to the placement agent to purchase a total of 299,625 shares of its common stock at a price of \$2.67 per share (the "Private Placement Warrants").
-The Private Placement Warrants are exercisable for a period of seven years.
-As of March 31, 2019, there were a total of 91,876 Private Placement Warrants outstanding.
-In connection with the closing of the Company's initial public offering in 2016, the Company issued warrants as compensation to its underwriters to purchase a total of 574,985 shares of its common stock at a price of \$5.00 per share ("the IPO Warrants").
-The IPO Warrants are exercisable for a period of five years.
-As of March 31, 2019, there were a total of 121,609 of the IPO Warrants outstanding.
+In connection with a private placement of the Company's common stock, par value \$0.001 per share, in 2014, the Company issued warrants as compensation to the placement agent to purchase a total of 299,625 shares of its common stock at a price of \$2.67 per share (the Private Placement Warrants).
+The Private Placement Warrants are exercisable for period of seven years from issuance.
+As of March 31, 2020, a total of 46,238 of Private Placement Warrants were outstanding.
+In connection with the closing of the Company's initial public offering in 2016, the Company issued warrants as compensation to its underwriters to purchase a total of 574,985 shares of its common stock at a price of \$5.00 per share (the IPO Warrants).
+The IPO Warrants are exercisable for a period of five years from issuance.
+As of March 31, 2020, a total of 121,609 of the IPO Warrants were outstanding.